Have you heard of the book ‘The 12-Week Year’?

-Make it happen that is what the 12 Week Year helps you do.
+Making it happen that is what the 12-Week Year helps you do.

-In the ongoing spirit of ‘they ask you answer’ on this website, I’m going to take you a breakdown of how the ’12 Week Year’ book has worked for me, and I’m sure you’ll pick up something to get you going.
+In the ongoing spirit of ‘They Ask, You Answer‘ on this website, I’m going to show you a breakdown of how the ’12 Week Year’ book has worked for me.
+And I’m sure you’ll pick up something to get you going.

-Sidenote: we’re reading this book in our ‘StoryBrand Guides’ book club and slack channel this month, so I suddenly see to a whole new range of in-person examples and applications.
+Sidenote: we’re reading this book in our ‘StoryBrand Guides‘ book club and slack channel this month.
+I suddenly see a whole new range of in-person examples and applications.

 It is not a magic pill, silver bullet, app to save your life, productivity booster or lottery win.

-It is so dull that you may want to set fire to your chair, so have something talk about at parties.
+It is so dull that you may want to set fire to your chair, so you have something to talk about at parties.

 Very soon you’ll be in a routine and life will be working, how cool is that?

-Michael and Brian the authors advocate organising and thinking about your year in twelve-week chunks.
+Michael and Brian, the authors, advocate organising and thinking about your year in a twelve-week chunk.

 Meaning that you set goals in chunks of twelve weeks, one quarter or ninety days – however, you like to think about it.